Step 1, getting started

 The sheer volume of resources available for Step 1 preparation can be daunting.
 In addition, the allure of having so many resources at your fingertips is very strong.
 However, the sheer quantity of resources does not necessarily mean improved quality of studying.

-Check out our NEW Interactive Guide for Step 1 Readiness!
+Check out our Interactive Guide for Step 1 Readiness!
 This guide includes:

 The exam breakdown